TeamStatus/standalone/README.md

 # Configuration

-Configuration is stored in `etc` directory, you should edit and customize `teamstatus.conf` file.
+Configuration is stored in `etc` directory, TeamStatus.TV specific options are stored in `teamstatus.d`, each option as a separate file.

 If you wish to change base url of the application you should also edit `etc/nginx/nginx.conf`